-As SAP Area P covers a large urban area, residential development and associated activities are one of the dominant land uses.
-Based on 2018 census data (see Figure 10), the majority of residential land uses are detached houses with three or more bedrooms.
-Figure 10 also shows residential development within proximity of the coastline, such as areas along the coastlines of Mangere Bridge and Favona.
+As SAP Area J covers a large urban area, residential development and associated activities are one of the dominant land uses.
+Based on 2018 census data (Figure 10), the majority of residential land uses are detached houses with three or more bedrooms.
+Figure 10 also shows residential development within the proximity of the coastline, e.g. areas along the coastlines of Pahurehure Inlet, Wattle Downs and Weymouth.
+The Pahurehure Inlet SAP area also includes multiple rest homes, retirement villages and aged-care facilities.